ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 ```
 git clone https://github.com/firasm/test.git
 ```

-Here you will be prompted for your GitHub.com username, and your PAT (personal access token) as your password.

 Hopefully, if things work, you should be able to see a new folder created at that location.
 We will be talking more about what exactly you did over the next week and a bit, don't worry!